 Scroll down to learn more about the history of the Surfrider Foundation, a grassroots nonprofit environmental organization dedicated to the protection and enjoyment of the worlds oceans, waves and beaches.

-Thirty four years ago a group of surfers from Malibu, California, were concerned about the health risks associated with environmental threats posed by escalating coastal development at their favorite surf spot.
+Thirty five years ago a group of surfers from Malibu, California, were concerned about the health risks associated with environmental threats posed by escalating coastal development at their favorite surf spot.
 They took action.
 Not even they could have envisioned the history they were making when they succeeded in protecting their beloved surf spot.

 Since its inception in 1984, the Surfrider Foundation has evolved into one of the largest non-profit grassroots organizations with a volunteer-activist network dedicated to its mission to protect and enjoy the world's oceans, waves and beaches.

 Today, the Surfrider Foundation is measurably stronger, with more force and movement than ever before.
 It has 82 chapters, including 86 student clubs, and more than 1 million supporters, volunteers and activists fighting over 100 active campaigns around the country.
 Armed with a model to defend the coast, the organization has a record of 500 victories since 2006.

 Filled with times of uncertainty, it hasn’t been easy.
 The Surfrider Foundation’s long-term success and growth is a tribute to its founders vision, that taking on an environmental battle may not be easy, but with constant pressure, endlessly applied, it can be won.
 And the key to this is what makes the organization unique...